 SEND Local Offer

-The Directorate Children and Young People (DCYP) was established in 2010 to provide a single Ministry of Defence (MOD) focus for all issues related to service children and young people.
-DCYP has a similar role to a local education authority, but does not have the same legislative powers.
+Defence Children’s Services is part of the Ministry of Defence (MOD).
+It focuses on issues related to service children and young people.
+Defence Children’s Services has a similar role to a local education authority, but does not have the same legislative powers.

 MOD schools are committed to inclusion.
 We aim for all our children and young people to thrive and achieve their full potential.
 Headteachers, setting managers, senior leaders, class teachers and support staff ensure that children:

-The MOD Schools SEND Local Offer is the first place for service families to access information to support their SEND journey.
-The Local Offer helps children, young people and their parents to understand what services and support they can expect from MOD Schools.
+The MOD Schools SEND Offer is the first place for service families, who are being posted overseas, to access information to support their SEND journey.
+The Offer helps children, young people and their parents to understand what services and support they can expect from MOD Schools in overseas locations.
 The priority for this information is to empower service families by giving them knowledge about what they should expect, the services and provision available, how to access it, and what to do if they are not satisfied.

 What is a Special Educational Need and Disability (SEND)?